mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 1. Download Cinnamenu - was here at time of writing: https://cinnamon-spices.linuxmint.com/applets/view/322
 2. Copy all the Cinnamenu@json folders & files into /usr/share/cinnamon/applets/Cinnamenu@json
+3. Do:# apt update && upgrade to make sure you have current repos to get the following files...
-3. Install:# apt install xautomation
+4. Install:# apt install xautomation
-4. Install:# apt install libgtk-3-bin
+5. Install:# apt install libgtk-3-bin

 * xautomation allows for keypress emulation from a script.